Heirlooms

 To vacuum a textile, reduce the suction on your vacuum cleaner as much as possible to prevent the textile from being damaged.
 Use the smooth edge upholstery tool.
 If an upholstery tool with bristles is used, exercise caution as it may abrade the textile.

 Place a fiberglass screen over the textile while vacuuming.
 You can purchase a fiberglass screen from the hardware store.
 The screen should be washed with soap and warm water to remove oil.
 Sew a colorfast binding or bias tape around the edge of the screen to protect the textile.
-Then vaccum both sides of the textile.
+Then vacuum both sides of the textile.
 If the textile is extremely dirty, you may want to vacuum it several times.

 Wet Cleaning

-Wet cleaning cotton and linen textiles (both cellulosic fibers) removes the acid buildup in the fiber and leaves them cleaner and more flexibleand usually prolongs the life of a textile.
+Wet cleaning cotton and linen textiles (both cellulosic fibers) removes the acid buildup in the fiber and leaves them cleaner and more flexible and usually prolongs the life of a textile.
 If the textile is not too fragile, wet cleaning in most cases can be very beneficial.
 Wool and silk (protein fiber) on the other hand are especially difficult to wet clean as they become weakened when wet.
 Some damaged cellulosic fibers may also be weaker when wet and require special handling.
 Many silks contain metallic salts and dyes that make them unsuitable for wet cleaning.

 Colorfastness